Melanee-Melanee/custom-face-recognition/README.md

 # Face-Recognition-Project
 I have coded a program that can recognise faces without creating datasets!
-In this project, my program can input an image as a main image and then can compare it with the test image and recognise it who is she/he.
+In this project, my program can input an image as a main image and then compare it with the test image and recognise it who is she/he.
 I can not share my source code for free since I have spent much time for this project but anyone who is interested in my project can contact me: melaneepython@gmail.com.